protecode-sc/helm-chart/README.md

 ##### mTLS Client Authentication

-If the RabbitMQ server requires mTLS client authentication, you can pass the client certificate in `brokerClientSecretName` secret.
+If the RabbitMQ server requires mTLS client authentication, you can pass the client certificate in the `brokerClientSecretName` secret.

 To populate the client certificate and the key, run:
 ```console